Vieux-Québec en automne: ruelles pavées, cafés fumants et moteurs qui ronronnent

 April 2026 · 5 min · Carrera Café · The Coffee Journal

-Old Québec in autumn is a unique experience.
+Old Quebec in autumn is a unique experience.
 The colors of the trees on the Plains of Abraham, the often dramatic sky, the stone facades that take on a darker hue with the rain.
-It's a city that transforms, shedding its more conventional tourist trappings to reveal something more intimate, more real.
+It's a city that transforms, shedding its most conventional tourist trappings to reveal something more intimate, more real.
 And for those who love cars and coffee, it's also one of the best seasons to explore the region by combining the two.

-Old Québec on foot
+Old Quebec on Foot

-Petit-Champlain in autumn colors
+Le Petit-Champlain in autumn colors

-The Petit-Champlain district is probably even more beautiful in autumn than in the middle of summer.
-The stone facades, the shop fronts, the trees overflowing onto the terraces already closed for a few weeks — all of this takes on a different patina when the leaves turn red and there are fewer tourists.
-You can finally take your time, stop in the middle of Rue Petit-Champlain without bumping into anyone, and look up at Château Frontenac, which dominates it all with a quiet presence.
+The Petit-Champlain neighborhood is probably even more beautiful in autumn than in the height of summer.
+The stone facades, the shopfronts, the trees spilling over the terraces that have been closed for a few weeks already — all of this takes on a different patina when the leaves turn red and the tourists are fewer.
+You can finally take your time, stop in the middle of Petit-Champlain street without bumping into anyone, look up at the Frontenac castle that dominates everything with a calm presence.

 Heading home under the stars